What Is an LLC Manager? (Obligations & Benefits Explained)

 Who Can Be an LLC Manager?

-An LLC manager may either be an appointed or elected member, an individual or entity with no membership interest, or an employed agent.
-It all depends on the terms stated within the operating agreement.
+Drawing from my practical experience, an LLC manager may either be an appointed or elected member, an individual or entity with no membership interest, or an employed agent.

 1. Appointed or Elected Member